-There is something primal about it!
-In a game that is all about finesse-plays like jump shots, three-pointers and finger roll layups, to be able to just jump and hammer the ball through the net as hard as you can is just powerful!
+There is something primal about it.
+In a game that is all about finesse-plays like jump shots, three-pointers and finger roll layups, to be able to jump and hammer the ball through the net as hard as you can is just powerful.

-The adrenalin that flows through your body when you throw down your first dunk is just unreal!
-There is a reason why Russell Westbrook likes to scream and pound his chest like a madman after his most powerful dunks!
+The adrenaline flowing through your body when you throw down your first dunk is unreal.
+There is a reason Russell Westbrook likes to scream and pound his chest like a madman after his most powerful dunks.

-Whether you want to play on a court where nobody knows you, you are trying out for a new team or you just play HORSE with your friends in the driveway.
-One thing is for
+Whether you want to play on a court where nobody knows you, you are trying out for a new team or you just play HORSE with your friends in the driveway, one thing is for sure:

 Being able to dunk will draw the attention of others!

-If you are 6ft tall and don't look particularly athletic like I do, there is a huge element of surprise that catches most people off-guard.
-I can't count the times I have been asked how tall I am or how I worked on my vertical jump, all of the sudden I am the leading expert on vertical jump training 🙂
+If you are 6ft tall and don't look particularly athletic (like me), dunking gives you a huge element of surprise that catches most people off-guard.
+I can't count the times I have been asked how tall I am or how I worked on my vertical jump.
+All of the sudden I am the leading expert on vertical jump training.

-Also, when people see you play basketball for the first time and you are abe to dunk, everybody automatically assumes that you are a good basketball player (until you prove them otherwise).
+Also, when people see you play basketball for the first time and you can dunk, everybody automatically assumes you are a good basketball player (until you prove otherwise).

 I have made my first in-game dunk ever!

-So how did it come about?
-We were blowing out the opponent by almost 40 points, so the coach of the other team decided to empty his bench and get some of the young guys playing time.
+How did it happen?
+We were blowing out the opponent by almost 40 points, so the coach for the other team decided to empty his bench and get some of the young guys playing time.

-One of those benchwarmers was nervously dribbling on the right wing and had to pick up the ball because he was under pressure by his defender.
-I knew right away that he would try to pass back to the point guard on the top of the 3-point line.
+One of those benchwarmers was nervously dribbling on the right wing and had to pick up the ball because he was under pressure from his defender.
+I knew right away he would try to pass back to the point guard on the top of the 3-point line.

-Just as he tried to pass the ball I jumped the passing lane, tipped the ball towards the opposing basket and was on my way chasing the ball.
-I had a good headstart and the next defender was trailing me by about 5 meters so knew that I had enough time and space to go for it!
+Just as he tried to pass the ball, I jumped the passing lane, tipped the ball towards the opposing basket and was on my way chasing the ball.
+I had a good head start - the defender was trailing me by about 5 meters, so knew I had enough time and space to go for it.

-The added adrenaline of this situation made me jump higher than ever before and I pulled back the basketball and threw it down as hard as I could!
+The added adrenaline of the situation made me jump higher than ever, I pulled back the basketball and threw it down as hard as I could.